- Some Updates from Jun 7, 2020, 8:08am

 Subject to the terms and conditions of this License, each Contributor hereby grants to You a perpetual, worldwide, non-exclusive, no-charge, royalty-free, irrevocable (except as stated in this section) patent license to make, have made, use, offer to sell, sell, import, and otherwise transfer the Work, where such license applies only to those patent claims licensable by such Contributor that are necessarily infringed by their Contribution(s) alone or by combination of their Contribution(s) with the Work to which such Contribution(s) was submitted.

-All this is to say that a good license should at least be clear about the rights under patent and trademark law, since software carries aspects of all forms of intellectual property.
+We might say, then, that a good license should at least make its terms clear around the rights under patent and trademark law, since software carries aspects of all forms of intellectual property.

-As a parallel example, one of my concerns with using Creative Commons for Seeking Refuge is exactly my trademark problem: In theory, I would like a trademark on The League of the Silver Bat, as a franchise name, to protect against a hypothetical large media company from using the name and turning around to sue me when they find out that I exist.
-However, doing that would require that I sue the people I encourage to create derived works if they use the name prominently, to prove that the trademark is mine, which defeats the purpose of sharing.
+As a parallel example, one of my concerns with using Creative Commons for Seeking Refuge precisely hits my trademark problem: In theory, I would like a trademark on The League of the Silver Bat, as a franchise name, to protect against a hypothetical large media company from using the name and turning around to sue me when they find out that I exist.
+However, doing that would require that I sue the people who I encourage to create derived works if they use the name prominently, to prove that I own and care about the trademark, which defeats the purpose of sharing.

-Absent an “open trademark” license (I see a draft of one in Japanese, but I haven’t seen any in actual use), I would minimally want my copyright license to include a trademark grant in the context of the derivative work, possibly requiring some variation on the trademark to distinguish the derivatives from the original; likewise, nobody accepting the terms of the license should be able to sue me over those trademarks.
-There are no patents in this example, but the situation seems analogous.
+Absent an “open trademark” license (I see a draft of one in Japanese, but I haven’t seen any in actual use), I would minimally want my copyright license to include a trademark grant in the context of the derivative work, possibly requiring some variation on the trademark to distinguish the derivatives from the original; likewise, nobody accepting the terms of the license should have the ability to sue me over those trademarks.
+No patents exist in this example, but the situation seems analogous.

-One of the things I like least about Creative Commons is their continual treatment of non-commercial licenses as first-class citizens of their system, since it creates two bodies of mutually unintelligible works.
-I don’t mean this in the sense of “I want to use Pioneer One as part of a space opera franchise” (even though that would be an excellent idea for someone willing to work with the non-commercial license), but rather—as a brief example—they can’t adapt content from Stardrifter and Stardrifter can’t adapt anything from Pioneer One, since each license requires perpetuating terms that contradict the other license.
+One of the things I like least about Creative Commons revolves around their continued treatment of non-commercial licenses as first-class citizens of their system, since it creates two bodies of mutually unintelligible works.
+I don’t mean this in the sense of “I want to use Pioneer One as part of a space opera franchise”…even though that would make an excellent idea for someone willing to work with the non-commercial license, but rather—as a brief example—they can’t adapt content from Stardrifter and Stardrifter can’t adapt anything from Pioneer One, since each license requires perpetuating terms that contradict the other license.

-There is a similar problem in the relationship between Creative Commons licenses and the GPL.
-There is currently an agreement in place carving out exceptions for GPL-licensed software to use content licensed CC-BY-SA, but the inverse isn’t true.
-Therefore, apart from Fair Use considerations, it’s not feasible to include source code from a GPL-licensed project in a Creative Commons-licensed story or (in some cases, because the license refuses to acknowledge output—even use GPL-licensed software in a Creative Commons-licensed video.
+A similar problem arises in the relationship between Creative Commons licenses and the GPL.
+Currently, the various groups have an informal agreement in place carving out exceptions for GPL-licensed software to use content licensed CC-BY-SA, but the inverse doesn’t work.
+Therefore, apart from Fair Use considerations, most people don’t find it feasible to include source code from a GPL-licensed project in a Creative Commons-licensed story or—in some cases, because the license refuses to acknowledge output—even use GPL-licensed software in a Creative Commons-licensed video.
 I don’t include screenshots of software in this blog (except for my own) for this reason.

-If you’d like a more concrete example of GPL/Creative Commons conflicts, consider that most of the books on FLOSS Manuals are licensed under the GPL in the interest of being able to integrate the documentation with the software, at some point.
-But because of this, it can’t be integrated with other content under strong-copyleft licensing (I’ll continue to use this blog as an example, though Wikipedia and related projects come to mind as stronger contenders) without revising the license to the GPL.
+If you’d like a more concrete example of GPL/Creative Commons conflicts, consider that the authors of most of the books on FLOSS Manuals have licensed them under the GPL, in the interest of having the ability to integrate the documentation with the software, at some point.
+But because of this, a person can’t integrate the books with other content under strong-copyleft licensing—I’ll continue to use this blog as an example, though Wikipedia and related projects come to mind as stronger contenders—without revising the license to the GPL.

-So, a modern license needs to be aware of the needs of other licenses, so that incompatible terms can be supported on at least some limited basis.
-For example, if I was creating a movie (I’m not) where the characters use a lot of Free Software, it would work well enough if the software couldn’t be modified for the purpose and marked as licensed separately.
+Therefore, a modern license needs to have some awareness of the needs of other licenses, so that incompatible terms can coexist on at least some limited basis.
+For example, if I had some wild plan to create a film where the characters use a lot of Free Software, it might work well enough if the license forbade modifications to the displayed software and required that the film mark them as licensed separately.
 Likewise, I wouldn’t mind if my license for Seeking Refuge included terms that allowed for people to use extended excerpts, regardless of their license, with tighter integration than that requiring tighter conformance to licensing terms.
-Better would be if its terms were flexible enough to integrate GPL and CC-BY-SA content and reciprocate instead of being a one-way (or no-way) transfer.
+We could improve that situation, if its terms had enough flexibility to integrate GPL and CC-BY-SA content and reciprocate instead of only creating a one-way or no-way transfer.

-Contributor License Agreements are terms required for contributing to a project that cede all rights to the owners.
-Generally, these are used for companies that want to eventually change the license of software under the GPL, eventually taking later versions proprietary once the market has been proven.
-Sure, there are other theoretical arguments about why a company might impose a CLA on people giving them gifts, but in practice, it’s hard to find an exception.
+Contributor License Agreements create terms required for contributing to a project that cede all rights to the owners.
+Generally, companies use these agreements when they might want to eventually change the license of software under the GPL, eventually taking later versions proprietary once the market for the product proves itself.
+Sure, we could make other theoretical arguments about why a company might impose a CLA on people giving them gifts, but in practice, finding an exception to the general rule won’t happen often.

-There’s a related but lesser issue that, as the holder of the original copyright, up until people contribute to my projects, I am not bound by the terms of their licenses.
+We can see a related but lesser issue that, as the holder of the original copyright, up until people contribute to my projects, I don’t need to abide by the terms of their licenses.
 I can (don’t worry, I won’t, but I could) write a series of blog posts—licensed as CC-BY-SA—that just reprint SlackBackup code or print snippets on hats, whereas you can’t, because you have received the software under the terms of the GPL.

-I’m not sure if the latter problem can ever be solved, assuming we didn’t just abolish copyright entirely.
-However, a policy of “copyleft in, copyleft out,” suggesting that code contributed under the terms of the license can’t be re-released under other terms might handle both.
-Bear in mind that the latter problem is always going to have a weaker solution, just because the entire point of copyright is a limited-term monopoly on what you create.
-But, it’s still a start and would scuttle any attempt to impose a CLA outright.
+I don’t know if anyone can ever solve the latter problem, assuming that we didn’t just abolish copyright entirely.
+However, a policy of “copyleft in, copyleft out,” suggesting that code contributed under the terms of the license can’t see a re-release under other terms might handle both issues.
+Bear in mind that the latter problem will always have a weaker solution, just copyright inherently just creates a limited-term monopoly on what you create.
+But, such a change still takes a baby step, and would scuttle any attempt to impose a CLA outright.

 Digital Rights Management

-This is, unfortunately, a much more dicey issue than the others.
-Digital Rights Management are “locks” on content, designed to ensure that access to the content is exclusive.
-DVDs, for example, are (trivially, these days) encrypted to make it more difficult to watch a movie on your PC where you might copy it.
-Most streaming services use Encrypted Media Extensions, another form of DRM, to similarly make it difficult to consume the book/music/movie/whatever on any device at any time.
+Unfortunately, this create a much more dicey issue than the others.
+Digital Rights Management provides “locks” on content, designed to ensure that access to the content remains exclusive.
+DVDs, for example, undergo—trivial, these days—encryption to make it more difficult to watch a movie on your PC where you might copy it.
+Most streaming services use Encrypted Media Extensions, a specific form of DRM, to similarly make it difficult to consume the book/music/movie/whatever on any device at any time.

 Because it takes research and development to implement these locks, prices go up.
-And, as you probably know, they don’t really work and it’s really easy to find just about any current property on some pirate distribution network, if that’s the sort of thing excites you.
+And, as you probably know, they don’t really work, and one would find it really easy to get just about any current property on some pirate distribution network, if that sort of thing excites you.
 (Personally, I don’t condone piracy, because it still gives these abusive companies more mind-share, even if they don’t receive money.)

-As has been said many times before in this context (I believe originally by Cory Doctorow, but can’t find the quote), nobody wants to pay more for a product whose distinguishing feature is that it’s harder to use.
+As many others have said many times before in this context—I believe originally by Cory Doctorow, but can’t find the quote—that nobody wants to pay more for a product whose distinguishing feature is that someone made it harder to use.

-So, I’m not at all sure what form I would like this to take, but at least the option of forbidding distribution of a work through restricted channels seems well in the spirit of this.
-Selling a work is fine.
-Expecting that sold work to be locked to a specific device or user, however, is fantasy, and (if nothing else) creators should have a say in what happens to the works created using their work.
+Because of that, I don’t at all know what form I would like this to take, but at least the option of forbidding distribution of a work through restricted channels seems well in the spirit of this.
+Nobody really has a problem with selling a work.
+Expecting that sold work to lock itself to a specific device or user, however, represents a corporate fantasy, and—if nothing else—creators should have a say in what happens to the works created using their work.

-One of the biggest objections I’ve heard regarding the GPLv3 is that it clocks in at 5,644 words, long enough that few developers have read it (almost twice the length of this interminable post) and, therefore, most developers don’t actually know what terms they’re offering or agreeing to, except in the broadest sense.
-By contrast, the MIT License hits around 170 words and, while it’s a weak license, there’s a better chance that you’ve read that than the GPL.
+One of the biggest objections that I’ve heard regarding the GPLv3 comes from how it clocks in at 5,644 words, long enough that few developers have read it—almost twice the length of this interminable post—and, therefore, most developers don’t actually know what terms that they offer or agree to, except in the broadest sense.
+By contrast, the MIT License hits around 170 words and, while the license has its weaknesses, we have a better chance that you’ve read that than the GPL.

-While a lot of the difference obviously involves added features, a modern license should also be laid out in a way that encourages reading and comprehension, ideally also including a summary like the Creative Commons “deeds.”
+While a lot of the difference obviously involves added features, a modern license should also structure itself in a way that encourages reading and comprehension, ideally also including a summary like the Creative Commons “deeds.”

 It occurs to me that I don’t think that I have ever seen a public licensing statement attached to a public license.
 In fact, the GPL’s authoritative copy has the following line just before the Preamble.